JS3 block viewer

 The then() method of a Promise always returns a new Promise.

 We can chain multiple .then() calls to run more logic, passing the resolved value to the next callback in the chain.
 This allows us to handle the asynchronous response in distinct steps.
-Let’s create a getProfile function which we can try out in our Node REPL:
+Let’s create a getProfile function in a file, call it, and try running the file with node:

 const getProfile = (url) => {